ilo-token/ilo-token.github.io/README.md

 [limitations]: #limitations

-The following are currently unrecognized (non-definitive but pedantic).
+The following are currently unrecognized (non-definitive but pedantic). ✏️ means it is a limitation due to being work in progress and it will be lifted soon.
+Other limitation may also be lifted.

-- Full sentences: It can only translate phrases for now.
-The following limitations pretends the translator can translate full sentences, this is because these are planned limitations.
+- ✏️ Full sentences: It can only translate phrases for now.
 - Non-pu vocabulary with exception to "pu" ("tonsi" is included in the vocabulary)
 - Multiple sentences
 - Comma as sentence separator (commas are treated as decoration and ignored)